gravitational/teleport/examples/go-client/README.md

 ### Authorization

-The Server will authorize requests based on the user associated with the certs used to authenticate the Client.
+The Server will authorize requests for the user associated with the certificates used to authenticate the client.

 Therefore, to use the API client, you need to create a user and any roles it may need for your use case.
 The client will act as that user and have access to everything defined by the user's role(s).

 Note: role based access control is an enterprise feature.
-All users will be treated as the `admin` role in non-enterprise instances of Teleport.
+All users in the OSS versions of Teleport have the role `admin`.

 ### Run the Demo